Another McMansion in Manteca has gone to pot.

 Manteca Police filled a huge dumpster to the brim with some $2 million worth of marijuana plants after executing a search warrant at a home midway between Woodward Park and South Main Street

 Sgt.
-Chris Mraz, heading up the four-member Street Crimes Unit (SCU), said the search of the 4,000-square-foot, two-story rental home in the 1800 block of Arlington Court contained the largest marijuana grow he has ever seen within the city of Manteca.
+Chris Mraz, heading up the four-member Street Crimes Unit (SCU), said the search of the 4,000 square foot, two-story rental home in the 1800 block of Arlington Court contained the largest marijuana grow he has ever seen within the city of Manteca.

-Elaborate marijuana growing operations have been found in other Manteca neighborhoods in the so-called McMansions due to their massive square footage.
+Elaborate marijuana growing operations have been found in other Manteca neighborhoods in the s-called McMansions due to their massive square footage.
 The last such large operation was found off Pestana Avenue near Joshua Cowell School.

 State Parole Office Paul Richison assisted in the search and in the arrests.